 • “For it was fitting for Him, for whom are all things, and through whom are all things, in bringing many sons to glory, to perfect the author of their salvation through sufferings” (Hebrews 2:10).

-Two other points are worth nothing.
+Two other points are worth noting.
 First, some have asserted that God created the world because He wanted or needed a people to love.
 However, this overlooks the fact that God is a perfect being and therefore lacks nothing.
 He has no “needs.”
 Edwards agrees and says, “It is evident, by both Scripture and reason, that God is infinitely, eternally, unchangeably, and independently glorious and happy: that he cannot be profited by, or receive anything from, the creature” (op cit, Chapter I, Section I).

 Second, some complain that the idea that God created the world for His glory makes Him seem selfish and vain.
 However, this objection fails to see that, while God lacks nothing and needs nothing in the creation of the world, His creation profits from His glory in many ways.
 Edwards asserts that it is through God’s exhibiting His awesome attributes through creation that humanity possesses knowledge of God and a reason to rejoice in Him: “We see how, not only the creature’s seeing and knowing God’s excellence, but also supremely esteeming and loving him, belongs to the communication of God’s fullness.
 And the communication of God’s joy and happiness consists chiefly in communicating to the creature that happiness and joy which consists in rejoicing in God, and in his glorious excellency; for in such joy God’s own happiness does principally consist. . . .
 In the creature’s knowing, esteeming, loving, rejoicing in, and praising God, the glory of God is both exhibited and acknowledged; his fullness is received and returned” (op cit, Chapter II, Section VII).